spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/module-migration-guides/migration-guide-eventdispatcher.md

 title: Migration Guide - EventDispatcher
 description: Use the guide to perform the EventDispatcher part of the Silex Migration Effort.
 originalLink: https://documentation.spryker.com/2021080/docs/migration-guide-eventdispatcher
+originalArticleId: 1e681073-e4f0-4f0b-bd57-f1469a76f36f
 redirect_from:
   - /2021080/docs/migration-guide-eventdispatcher
   - /2021080/docs/en/migration-guide-eventdispatcher
+  - /docs/migration-guide-eventdispatcher
+  - /docs/en/migration-guide-eventdispatcher
 ---

 ## Upgrading to Version 1.1.2

-Version 1.1.2 boosts the overall Zed and Glue performance by introducing a [cache of unresolved entities for Zed](https://documentation.spryker.com/docs/performance-guidelines#activate-class-resolver-cache).
+Version 1.1.2 boosts the overall Zed and Glue performance by introducing a [cache of unresolved entities for Zed](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/guidelines/performance-guidelines.html#activate-class-resolver-cache).

 **To upgrade to the new version of the module, enable the following plugins:**